It can be very tough to remove silicone from shower tiles.

-Perhaps there is an excess of silicone that has been caused by over-excited installers or ones who don’t completely know what they are doing, destroying an otherwise nice appearance.
+Perhaps there is an excess of silicone that has been laid by over-excited installers, or contractors who don’t completely know what they are doing, destroying an otherwise nice appearance.

 Or maybe the silicone is old and has become brittle and degraded, even peeling away in certain areas.

 You might even notice mold developing around it if you’re unlucky.
 After all, your bathroom’s wet, and humid air acts as a welcome home for mold spores.

 Whatever the reason, hard work, patience, and a methodical approach are your best weapons for removing the silicone sealant from your bathroom tiles.